wso2/financial-services-accelerator/README.md

  ~ under the License.
  -->

-# WSO2 Financial Services Accelerator
+# WSO2 Open Banking Accelerator

-Financial Services Accelerator a collection of technologies that increases the speed and reduces the complexity of adopting open banking compliance.
+Open Banking Accelerator a collection of technologies that increases the speed and reduces the complexity of adopting open banking compliance.

 ### Building from the source

-If you want to build Financial Services Accelerator from the source code:
+If you want to build Open Banking Accelerator from the source code:

 1. Install Java8 or above.
 1. Install [Apache Maven 3.0.5](https://maven.apache.org/download.cgi) or above.
 1. Install [MySQL](https://dev.mysql.com/doc/refman/5.5/en/windows-installation.html).
-1. To get the Financial Services Accelerator from [this repository](https://github.com/wso2/financial-services-accelerator.git), click **Clone or download**.
+1. To get the Open Banking Accelerator from [this repository](https://github.com/wso2/financial-services-accelerator.git), click **Clone or download**.
     * To **clone the solution**, copy the URL and execute the following command in a command prompt.
-      `git clone <the copiedURL>`
+      `git clone <the copiedURL>`.
+After cloning, checkout to the **3.0.0** branch.
-    * To **download the pack**, click **Download ZIP** and unzip the downloaded file.
+    * To **download the pack**, select the branch **3.0.0** first, then click **Download ZIP** and unzip the downloaded file.
 1. Navigate to the downloaded solution using a command prompt and run the Maven command.

    |  Command | Description                                                                                                                                                                      |